greymass/vaulta-dev/documents/stage-1.md

 ## Vaulta Network Trust (VNT)

-The Vaulta Network Trust (VNT) will be a new independent non-profit organization.
+The Vaulta Network Trust (VNT) will be a new independent Canadian non-profit organization.
 It will provide permanent operational functions for the network.
 It will hold off-chain shared assets.

 The Vaulta Network cannot be a legal owner because it is not a legal entity.
 The VNT will own assets on behalf of the network.